Tanya2303/HackNITR-4.0/README.md

 - Users of Wix: We may use it to provide user functionality to the store in addition to adding user functionality to the website.

 ## Challenges I ran into
+- Because we had to implement the project by a certain date, finishing the project was difficult.
+- I had to learn how to use Wix because I am a new users.
+- The Wix Velo platform required some instruction on our part.
+- Implementing notes page was bit difficult.